adavis-io/FL-0004_Power_Rail_Probe_Hardware/README.md

 While there are commercially available solutions for this, all had a few drawbacks that made them unattractive for my purposes:
-1. My daily-driver scope is a Siglent.
-At the time, Siglent didn't offer a power railprobe compatible with their oscilloscopes' interface.
+1. My daily-driver scope is a Siglent SDS3104X.
+At the time, Siglent didn't offer a power rail probe compatible with their oscilloscopes' interface.
 (They [do now](https://siglentna.com/product/power-rail-probe-sap4000p/))
 2. Compatibility aside, they're expensive.
 Like, on the order of how much I spent just on my oscilloscope levels of expensive.